RogueTensor/bitagent_subnet/README.md

 - Before getting too far, please make sure you've looked over the [Bittensor documentation](https://docs.bittensor.com/) for your needs.
 - The min compute requirements are [noted below for Validators](#hardware-requirements).
-- See [FAQ][#faq] for a few more details related to computing requirements for validators and miners.
+- See [FAQ](#faq) for a few more details related to computing requirements for validators and miners.
 - The miniumum requirements for a miner are determined by the resources needed to run a competitive LLM.

 ### BitAgent